timescale/docs/ai/python-interface.md

 #### Narrowing your search by metadata

-We have two main ways to filter results by metadata: - `filters` for equality matches on metadata. - `predicates` for complex conditions on metadata.
+We have two main ways to filter results by metadata:
+- `filters` for equality matches on metadata.
+- `predicates` for complex conditions on metadata.

-Filters are more likely to be performant but are more limited in what they can express, so we suggest using those if your use case allows it.
+Filters are are more limited in what they can express, but are also more performant.
+We suggest using these if your use case allows it.

 ##### Filters